hunter-teacher-cert/unit_plan-introduction-to-game-development-hs/README.md

 ---

-### Assesments
+## Assesments
 (list summative and/or formative assessments used)

-- Do Now/ Exit Tickets and Activities assessing understanding of covered concepts
+- Do Now/ Exit Tickets and Activities assessing understanding of covered concepts:
   - Functions
   - Events & Event Handling
   - Parent/child hierarchy